walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 JavaScript is a very powerful and widely-used programming language and there are many more aspects and features of the language which are not covered here.
-If you want to dive deeper into programming and modding minecraft, I recommend reading the accompanying [ScriptCraft API reference][api] which covers all of the ScriptCraft functions, objects and methods.
+If you want to dive deeper into programming and modding Minecraft, I recommend reading the accompanying [ScriptCraft API reference][api] which covers all of the ScriptCraft functions, objects and methods.
 I also recommend reading the source code to some of the existing scriptcraft plugins, followed by